opendp/opendp/docs/source/getting-started/tabular-data/essential-statistics.rst

 Since work hours tend to be concentrated a little less than 40, this release seems reasonable.

-Throughout this notebook, all ``.dp`` expressions take an optional scale parameter that can be used to more finely control how much noise is added to queries.
-The library then rescales all of these parameters up or down to satisfy a global privacy guarantee.

 Now that you have a handle on the essential statistics, the next section will introduce you to applying these statistics over groupings of your